-Council-adopted rules may be altered or amended by a vote of the members at the time of their adoption under Rule 1.
-Council-adopted rules may be altered or adopted at any other regular Council meeting, if notice of the changes proposed to be made shall have been distributed to all members of the Council in advance of the meeting as part of the distribution of the Council agenda and materials.
-The notice requirement does not preclude Councilmembers from offering amendments to the proposed rule changes from the floor.
+These Council Rules may be amended by a vote of Council at the time of their adoption under Meeting Rule 1.
+In addition, these Council Rules may be amended at any regular Council meeting, if notice of the proposed amendments have been distributed to all Council members in advance of the meeting as part of the distribution of the Council agenda and materials.
+The notice requirement does not preclude Council members from offering amendments to the proposed rule changes from the floor.